 - the rates of wages or salary payable to employees bound by the collective agreement, and

-- a plain language explanation of the services available for the resolution of employment relationship problems, including a reference to the 90-day period in section 114 of the Act within which a personal grievance must be raised, and
+- plain language explanation of the services available for the resolution of employment relationship problems, including a reference to the time period to raise a personal grievance in section 114 of the Act (which is 12 months for a personal grievance relating to sexual harassment and 90 days for any other personal grievance), and

 - a clause saying how the collective agreement can be varied, and the date or event on which the collective agreement expires.

 1.8 The good faith matters set out in this code are not exhaustive.